 Provost Harper The Provost stated that he has received a request from Drs.
 Scott Moore and Sarah Lam to change the name of International Student Services and Programs to International Affairs.
 The responsibilities of the department have changed in recent semesters.
 The Provost asked for advice on how this renaming might be handled.
 Senator Ram (At-large) noted that International Affairs is also the name of an academic discipline, and therefore might be confusing.
 Chair Holyoke asked whether International Services might be an alternative option.
 The committee decided to invite Drs.
 Moore and Lam to its next meeting.
 The Provost announced that some moves are being proposed to convocation and commencement.
 The current idea is that all colleges will have a convocation at the Save Mart Center but the university commencement would move to 1:30 p.m. on Saturday to free up space for two colleges that do not currently have events there.

 Senator Raya Fernandez (At-large) asked whether there would be a way to keep the larger commencement in the morning due to high temperatures.
 The Provost replied that a preference had been expressed to keep the college convocations in the morning.
 Senator Ram (At-large) asked for specifics on the changes being made.
 The Provost clarified that the Lyles College had not held its event at the SMC, and the College of Health and Human Services had not held a college-wide event in the previous year due to size.
-Senator Kensinger mentioned that families taking part in the AIS convocation to attend their event without a large gap in the day.
+Senator Kensinger mentioned that families taking part in the AIS convocation would be able to attend their event without a large gap in the day.
 Senator Raya Fernandez asked for specifics on why the two college commencements could not be moved to the afternoon.
 The Provost replied that the university commencement is seen as a culminating experience that builds upon the individual convocations.
 President Wack (ASI) asked whether the convocations might be moved to Thursday.
 The Provost replied that finals are still taking place on Thursday.

 Senator Ram (At-large) stated that some convocations had felt rushed in the past.
 The Provost stated that the change would make it easier for the platform party to attend the convocations as they would not have to move between venues under the new plan.